cerner/terra-core/packages/terra-table/docs/TableSubsectionHeader.md

 # Terra Table Subsection Header

 The Terra Subsection Header is built upon a table row and can be placed similarly within a table, provided the number of columns are provided to the SubsectionHeader.
+The subsection header should only be consumed directly when the header is static, as the actual row collapse is handled by the subsection.

 ## Getting Started